jspotten/cs324-labs/09a-hw-http/README.md

 SHA1SUM of the CGI program output.

- 26. What is the SHA1SUM of the output of the CGI program when run with the above inputs?
+ 26. What is the SHA1SUM of the output of the CGI program when run with the above inputs (query string and request body)?
 Hint: it should start with `c0140d`.

- 27. What is the command pipeline you used to run the CGI program with the above inputs and produce the SHA1SUM in the previous question?
+ 28. What is the command pipeline you used to run the CGI program with the above inputs and produce the SHA1SUM in the previous question?